kjclemm/Fractional/README.md

 the following file gives two points to add to the data structure (0,1,2) and (2,2,3) then a query of x (0-1), y(0-1), and z(0-2) is made and there is 1 point from this dataset that is in that query so the value of 1 is returned on Example.out

 ## Running
+Run the RangeSearchTest class as a junit test.
+Creating your own input files and replacing them in the Junit test also works for any further validation.